 If today an offer was placed on the table and you had to choose between going to the gym and going out for a jog, 90% of you would prefer hitting the gym.
-The majority of people hate running because one wakes up with stiff limbs the following day.
-They would prefer going to the gym and take on strength training with weights and workout machines.
+Most people hate running because one wakes up with stiff limbs the following day.
+They would like to go to the gym and take on strength training with weights and workout machines.
 However, do you know that running has more significant benefits to the body than you can imagine?

 Running was from time immemorial part and parcel of humankind.
 Long before projectile weapons got invented, early man had to survive in the jungle.
 He hunted the game using the persistent hunting method.
 This method is where; groups of hunters would chase an animal for hours till it got exhausted and surrendered to the hunter.
 In short, they relied upon their stamina to pursue their hunt.

 Many people, however, understand that this is the best way to get in shape and forget the other benefits that exercise has on almost the entire body, making one much healthier.
 That moment when you realize what it can do to your overall health, you will start looking at it from a whole new perspective.
 Here are more reasons why you should take a jog.

 1. As a runner, you will make a better partner

 Good athletes have great stamina in the blood.
-A study by some scientists from Cambridge University put 542 runners from Robin Hood Marathon to a test.
-They realized that the ones that finished faster tended to higher sex drive and a corresponding higher sperm count.
+Some scientists from Cambridge University put 542 runners from Robin Hood Marathon to a test.
+They realized that those who finished faster tended to have a higher sex drive and a corresponding higher sperm count.
 Back in the early days, putting food on the table meant you had excellent stamina.
 More meat meant a more extensive and healthier family.
-This also translated to having a pick of the females, therefore passing active genes down the generation.
+This also translated to picking the females, therefore passing active genes down the generation.